 Green tea has been a popular drink in Asia for many generations.
 It’s become more popular in the United States as people discover its many health benefits.

 The tea is full of antioxidants that protect against several cancers, including prostate cancer.
 Asian countries where men drink large amounts of green tea have some of the lowest prostate cancer rates in the world.

 If you have a high body mass index, this can complicate your PSA readings.
 Carrying the extra weight can cause your PSA to read lower, when in fact you could still be in danger.
 Combining an exercise plan with a healthy diet can help you lose weight.

 In addition to helping you maintain a healthy weight, getting regular exercise has also been shown to reduce your risk of prostate cancer.
-Research has also found that getting three hours of moderate to intense exercise per week is associated with a higher survival rate in men with prostate cancer.

 However, it’s important to note that you shouldn’t exercise the day of getting your PSA tested.
 This could temporarily make your levels go up and give an inaccurate reading.

 Stress can affect your body in so many different ways.
 It’s also possible that periods of high stress can affect prostate health and PSA scores.
 One

 Learning some ways to relax and decompress can help reduce your stress levels.
 Find something that works well for you and make time for it.